 As much as this can be fun, it is a risk to both your life and career.
-For your safety, a full face snorkel mask, a wetsuit, a diving mask, and swim fins are necessary.
+For your safety, Wearing a high quality snorkel mask, wetsuit, and swim fins are necessary.

 Here are some safety tips to follow whenever you snorkel:

 1. Full Face Snorkel Mask: Are they Safe?

 Research shows that a full face snorkel mask is safe to use with all the do's and don'ts in place.